VictorVolovik/world-trends/README.md

 # World Trends

-This is a project for demonstration purposes.
+This is a test task project following a [no-build philosophy](https://world.hey.com/dhh/you-can-t-get-faster-than-no-build-7a44131c) as a requirement, intended for demonstration purposes.
 [Check the demo here](https://world-trends.onrender.com/).

 Sample data is taken from the [Spaceflight News API](https://api.spaceflightnewsapi.net/v4/docs/).

 ## Requirements